jlowe000/api-pipeline/README.md

   - LD_LIBRARY_PATH (on linux) and PATH (on Windows) to the location of the Oracle Instant Client
 - Install python requirements (using pip3 install -r requirements.txt)
 - Using datastore.properties.template (and copying it to datastore.properties), set parameters
-  - TNS name to use
+  - TNS name to use (select name from wallet/tnsnames.ora)
   - Username / Password for admin user (from Autonomous Database configuration)
   - Username / Password for datastore user (to be configured)
   - OCI configuration (optional for Object Storage extension)